 HOMEWORK: Students should be prepared to spend an average of thirty minutes per day doing homework for each course taken.
 In most cases, this will average ten hours of work per week and some weekend study time.
 Projects, special collections, semester notebooks and other such long-term assignments will not be included in the regular allotment of time.
 If a student does not appear to have sufficient homework to meet the minimum standard as stated above, parents are urged to contact his/her teacher or a counselor to discuss the situation.

 HOMEWORK IN CASE OF ABSENCE: A great deal of time and effort is required to prepare homework assignments for students who are absent.
 For that reason, A STUDENT MUST BE ABSENT THREE DAYS WITH MORE ABSENCE ANTICIPATED BEFORE HOMEWORK ASSIGNMENTS CAN BE REQUESTED FROM THE TEACHERS.
-Parents should contact the Counseling office secretaries at 714 993-5350 x 3212 to request homework.
-DO NOT CONTACT COUNSELORS.
+Parents should contact the Counseling office secretaries at 714 986-7580 x 11021 to request homework.
 It is necessary that a 24 HOUR notice be given teachers in order to prepare homework.
 If the duration of the illness will be lengthy (four weeks or more) parents should contact the counseling office regarding the home teacher process.

 ON-LINE COURSES: The following process is necessary to enroll in an On-Line Course: